 Project Background:

 Bangladesh gained its independence in 1971 and became a democratic country on the border to India and Myanmar.
 Its economy is primarily based on agriculture, fishing and the textile industry.
 Being one of the most disaster-stricken countries in the world, the country also faced a high number of man-made disasters in the last decade where thousands of human lives were lost due to building fires, building collapses and accidents.
 The HOPE’87-Bangladesh Country Office was established in 1990 and has focused on supporting specific target groups such as disabled children, orphans, working children, unemployed youth and indigenous people.
-Within the reporting period, remarkable activities such as youth skills training, income generation, health care support, primary mass education, emergency response, youth development and international exchange have been carried out.
-Special attention is given to humanitarian aid in disaster situations (cyclone and man-made disasters).
-All the interventions are implemented in close cooperation with the local community and partner organizations.

 Project Type